AnarManafov/GitWorkflow/README.md

 3. **Squash Commits**: Clean, atomic commits in main branches
 4. **Version Tags**: Created on master after successful releases/hotfixes
 5. **Synchronization**: Dev branch stays updated with master changes
-6. **RC Integration**: Dev branch must be rebased on master after every RC merge and RC fix merge
+6. **RC Integration**: RC branches created from develop; fixes applied to RC; develop rebased on master after RC merge

 The key to success is **consistent application** of these practices by all team members and **regular communication** between developers and release managers.